alexander-matsievsky/resume/README.md

 ### About

 I was introduced to computing by a passionate educator in high school, and never looked back.
-A decade later, I am a seasoned full-stack web developer who's acquired a wide range of skills while carving people ideas in code.
+A decade later, I am a seasoned software engineer who's acquired a wide range of skills while carving people ideas in code.
 My professional ambitions lay in broadening my expertise with every groundbreaking technology I can get my hands on, without amateurism or spreading too thin.

 ### Profiles